web-work-tools/web-work-tools.github.io/_posts/content/2019-05-28-content-creation.md

 ---
-layout: page
+layout: page-fullwidth
-title: "Resources for Content Creation"
+title: "Tools and Information for Content Creators"
-teaser: "All kinda tools for images and editing and handy stuff to assist with content creation."
+teaser: "A curated list of tools, resources and a variety of web-apps!"
-categories: ['content']
+categories: ['Content Creation']
 tags:
-  - content creation
-  - tools
-  - resources
+  - "Tools and Resource"

 header:
   image_fullwidth: "content-creation.png"